Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/C/5_RGB_LED.rst

 With the code downloaded to ESP8266, RGB LED begins to display random colors.

-:red:`If you have any concerns, please contact us via: support@freenove.com`
+:combo:`red font-bolder:If you have any concerns, please contact us via: support@freenove.com`

 The following is the program code: